graciellehigino/ms_range_interactions/manuscript.md

 From the wider ecological network presented in Baskerville [-@Baskerville2011SpaGui], we sampled interaction data for herbivores and carnivores.
-This network contained 32 taxa and 84 interactions (after removing all self-loops for predators) and had a connectance of 0.08.
+This subnetwork contained 32 taxa and 84 interactions (after removing all self-loops for predators) and had a connectance of 0.08.
 We refer to this network as the meta-web as it contains all possible species interactions between the different taxa that could occur across savanna ecosystems such as the Serengeti.

 IUCN range maps were compiled for the 32 species included in the meta-network (23 herbivores and 9 carnivores) from the Spatial Data Download portal (www.iucnredlist.org/resources/spatial-data-download).
-Ranges were rasterized at 0.17 arc minute resolution (~19 km²).
+Ranges were rasterized at 10 arc minute resolution (~19 km² at the equator).
 We then combined interaction data from the meta-network and cooccurrence data generated from species ranges to create networks for each raster pixel.
 This generated a total of 84,244 networks where at least two cooccurring and